 This change of attitude was hard for Wendy.
 She was shocked by the news.
 Although she could hardly admit it to herself, she was angry with him!
 Just as she was going to have some freedom and start living her life again – he got sick!
 Of course, she knew he didn’t to it deliberately – but she felt she’d been dealt a rotten hand.
 (Willow is the remedy for feeling as if you’ve been treated unfairly).
 Wendy definitely felt she’d been treated unfairly – even before Donald became sick.

 Over the next 3 years, Donald’s care demanded much more of Wendy and she turned to the Bach Flower Remedies to help her get through each day.

-Donald was very and critical of everything she did.
+Donald was intolerant and extremely critical of everything she did.
 According to Donald, she did everything wrong.
 No matter what she did, he was always angry with her and with life!
-She found his relentless criticism very difficult to deal with and she too became irritable, angry and intolerant, and would quickly slip into resentment.
+She found his relentless criticism very difficult to deal with and she too became irritable, angry and intolerant, and would quickly slip into resentment (Willow).

 Impatiens, Holly and Beech helped them both with their irritability, anger and intolerance.
-Their irritability and anger seemed to fuel each other, and these remedies helped them both.
+As their irritability and anger seemed to fuel each other, and these remedies helped them both.

 Slowly Wendy’s bitterness gave way to genuine regret that she hadn’t made more of an effort to make the marriage work.
 (Bach Flower Pine helped Wendy heal her feelings of guilt).